Moody's Corporation

 MCO Fundamental Analysis

-Revenue growth has been solid but shows signs of sequential deceleration; Q4 2025 revenue was $1.889 billion, representing a 12.98% year-over-year increase, yet this marks a decline from the $2.007 billion reported in Q3 2025.
-Segment data indicates Moody's Analytics is the larger driver, contributing $1.266 billion versus $623 million for Moody's Investors Service in the latest period, highlighting the company's strategic diversification beyond cyclical ratings revenue.
-Profitability remains robust with a net income of $610 million in Q4 2025 and a net margin of 32.29%, though gross margin compressed slightly to 66.86% from 69.36% in the prior quarter, reflecting potential cost pressures or mix shift.
-The company's balance sheet is leveraged but manageable, with a debt-to-equity ratio of 1.81 and a strong current ratio of 1.74, while it generates substantial cash flow, evidenced by trailing twelve-month free cash flow of $2.82 billion, providing ample liquidity for dividends, share repurchases, and strategic investments.
+Revenue growth has been solid but shows signs of sequential deceleration; Q4 2025 revenue was $1.889 billion, representing a strong 12.98% year-over-year increase, yet this marks a decline from the $2.007 billion reported in Q3 2025, indicating potential cyclical pressure.
+Segment data reveals Moody's Analytics, at $1.266 billion, is the larger revenue driver compared to Moody's Investors Service at $623 million, suggesting the analytics business provides a more stable growth foundation amid variable bond issuance cycles.
+Profitability remains robust with a net income of $610 million in Q4 2025 and industry-leading gross and operating margins of 68.15% and 44.77%, respectively; however, the net margin of 31.86% in Q4 was down from 32.19% in Q3, indicating some margin compression, though the company maintains exceptionally high profitability for the financial services sector.
+The balance sheet is leveraged but supported by strong cash generation, with a debt-to-equity ratio of 1.81 and a current ratio of 1.74, while trailing twelve-month free cash flow of $2.82 billion yields a substantial FCF margin, providing ample liquidity for dividends, share buybacks, and debt service, as evidenced by a stellar return on equity of 60.66%.

 Quarterly Revenue